-They can also attach themselves to walls or substrate to feed on algae growing there!
-You can also supplement their diet with algae wafers or blanched vegetables.
+They can also attach themselves to walls or substrates to feed on algae growing there!
+You can also supplement your diet with algae wafers or blanched vegetables.

 Ramshorn snails are another great snail to have in a betta tank.
 Ramshorn snails are excellent snails for a beginner.
 They’re very hardy and can tolerate a wide range of water conditions.

-They’re easy to take care of and can reproduce quickly, so they can help control the population of other snails in your tank.
-They’re also one of the most colorful types of snail, making them an attractive addition to your aquarium.
+They’re easy to take care of and can reproduce quickly, therefore, help control the population of other snails in your tank.
+They’re also one of the most colorful types of snails, making them an attractive addition to your aquarium.